bennidi/mbassador/README.md

 The initial inspiration for creating this component came from trying out Google Guava's event bus implementation.
 I liked the simplicity of its design and I do trust the developers at Google a lot, so I was happy to find that they also provided an event bus system.
-The main reason it proved to be unusable for our scenario was that it uses strong references to the listeners such that every object has to be explicitly deregistered.
+The main reason it proved to be unusable for our scenario was that it uses strong references to the listeners such that every object has to be explicitly unsubscribed.
 This was difficult in our Spring managed environment.
 Finally, I decided to create a custom implementation, which then matured to be stable, extensible and yet very efficient.

 I want to thank the development team from friendsurance (www.friendsurance.de) for their support and feedback on the bus